1954 Macdonald Brier

 The 1954 Macdonald Brier, the Canadian men's national curling championship, was held from March 1 to 5, 1954 at Edmonton Gardens in Edmonton, Alberta.
 A total of 32,000 fans attended the event.

-Team Alberta, who was skipped by Matt Baldwin became the third team to win Brier Tankard in their hometown as they finished round robin play with a 9-1 record.
+Team Alberta, skipped by Matt Baldwin, became the third team to win Brier Tankard in their hometown, as they finished round robin play with a 9-1 record.
 This was Alberta's fifth Brier championship and the first of three by Baldwin as a skip.
-At age 27, Baldwin would also at the time be the youngest skip to win a Brier.
+At age 27, Baldwin was the youngest skip to win a Brier at the time.

-Baldwin is also remembered for pleasing the cheering hometown Edmonton crowd as during their final game against New Brunswick, he slid halfway down the sheet of ice when throwing his final rock of the event, which was legal under curling rules at the time, but was never attempted.
+Baldwin is also remembered for pleasing the cheering hometown Edmonton crowd: during their final game against New Brunswick, he slid halfway down the sheet of ice when throwing his final rock of the event, which was legal under curling rules at the time, but had never been attempted.
 The rock stopped right on the button, cementing Baldwin's status as a "rock star".